-- lower rates or fees for YBS borrowers,
+- · lower rates or fees for YBS borrowers,

-- differential underwriting standards, and
+- · differential underwriting standards, and

-- USDA loan guarantees.
+- · USDA loan guarantees.

-In response to this guidance, more institutions are committing capital to assist in their YBS lending, and more are using advisory committees to update YBS policies and procedures.
-Many institutions have stepped up their YBS outreach efforts and their coordination with outside parties or organizations to serve YBS producers.
+In response to this guidance, a higher percentage of institutions are committing capital to assist in their YBS lending and are using advisory committees to update YBS policies and procedures.
+In addition, many institutions have stepped up their YBS outreach efforts and their coordination with outside parties or organizations to serve YBS producers.

-In addition to providing credit to YBS borrowers, FCS institutions may offer other financial services to YBS borrowers, and many institutions provide special training and educational programs for them.
+In addition to providing credit to YBS borrowers, FCS institutions offer other financial services to YBS borrowers, and many institutions provide special training and educational programs for them.